dhis2/developer-portal/docs/references/global-shell.md

 The Global App Shell is a new feature in DHIS2 v42.
 It’s a shared wrapper for all of the apps: when you visit DHIS2, the Global Shell will open, and then the Global Shell will load apps inside itself.

 Its intention is to create a consistent experience across DHIS2, consolidate functionality that’s needed across all the apps, and make it easier to roll out shared features to all the apps at once.
-The first examples of these new features include a redesign of the DHIS2 header bar and the introduction of a new navigation menu, called the Command Palette.
+Some examples of these features include a redesign of the DHIS2 header bar, the introduction of a new navigation menu called the Command Palette, as well as other instance-wide UX enhancements such as the ability to gracefully handle session timeout and customise the background colour of the header bar.

 ![The Command Palette](./assets/global-shell-command-palette.png)